 Pedestrian and Bicyclist Accommodations

 Pedestrian and bicycle studies are underway as part of ongoing efforts to make the LMA more bike- and pedestrian-friendly.
-We have mapped bicycle parking locations, identified shortages and worked with members and the city to create more than 500 new bike parking spaces in the last two years, and we're working with the City on bike lane planning for Brookline Ave.
+We have mapped bicycle parking locations, identified shortages and worked with members and the city to create more than 500 new bike parking spaces in the last two years.
+We also jointly planned with the City a new bike lane on Brookline Ave.
+The bike work was implemented in 2014 with private funding, and we are now working on Longwood Ave. bike accomodations.
 For more information on walking or biking to the LMA, see CommuteWorks.